The interplay between bulk flow and boundary conditions on the distribution of micro-swimmers in channel flow: Introduction

-{In this paper we develop and analyse dynamics captured by two types of mathematical models (continuum models and stochastic individual based models) to determine sensible boundary conditions for continuum models that correspond to different physical wall-interactions.
-We also study the underlying bulk-flow behaviours which lead to different distributions of wall interactions. } We will outline the numerical methods for solving the conservation equation (\S \ref{sec:conservation}, \S\ref{sec:2d}), introduce an individual based stochastic method, and highlight the analytical deterministic approach used for highlighting the underlying bulk-wall interactions (\S \ref{Sec:CellTrajectories}).
-After establishing these methods, we will demonstrate the non-uniqueness of the no-flux boundary condition (\S \ref{Sec:Nonunique}) and illustrate how we can choose a sensible boundary condition for the continuum model using individual based model (IBM) stochastic simulations (\S \ref{Sec:SensibleBC}).
-We compare the relationships between models captured by {doubly periodic Poiseuille flow} (a flow with a parabolic flow profile in the upper half-channel and reverse profile in the lower half-channel and periodic boundary conditions) and specular reflection (\S \ref{sec:DPPoiFlow}), and the relationship between constant wall conditions and randomised reflections (\S \ref{sec:RandomReflection}).
-We also analyse the wall-interaction behaviour observed in the limiting case of a perfectly absorbing wall condition (\S \ref{sec:PerfAbsorption}) in terms of diffusional effects and the importance of deterministic trajectories (as quantified by {a novel} accumulation index).
-Finally, we will analyse the effects of shear and shape near the wall without hydrodynamic interactions (\S \ref{Sec:SensibleBC}), and use a dynamical systems approach to understand the effect of swimmer geometry, the ratio of swimming to fluid velocities, and the magnitude of rotational and translational diffusion on the interplay between bulk behaviour and wall interactions (\S \ref{sec:DetermineUnderlying}).
+In this paper we develop and analyse dynamics captured by two types of mathematical models (continuum models and stochastic individual based models) to determine sensible continuum model boundary conditions for different types of physical wall-interactions.
+We also study the underlying bulk-flow behaviours which lead to different distributions of wall interactions.
+We will introduce a conservation equation (\S \ref{sec:conservation}, \S\ref{sec:2d}) and outline the numerical methods for solving the conservation problem (\S \ref{Sec:Methods}) via an an individual based stochastic method (\S \ref{Sec:IBMmethod}) and continuum model (\S \ref{sec:contModel}).
+We will consider three types of particle-wall interactions (specular reflection, uniform random reflection and wall absorption) using individual based stochastic models and determine sensible corresponding continuum models.
+We compare the relationships between specular reflection at wall boundaries with a continuum {doubly periodic Poiseuille flow model} (\S \ref{sec:DPPoiFlow}); between randomised reflections and continuum model with constant Dirichlet wall conditions (\S \ref{sec:RandomReflection}); and between perfectly absorbing boundaries and a continuum model with zero Dirichlet constant wall conditions (\S \ref{sec:PerfAbsorption}).
+Finally, we will also analyse the role of shape, shear and diffusion dependent bulk flow dynamics on wall-interaction behaviour (\S \ref{sec:BulkFlowWallApproach}) and develop a novel accumulation index to quantify the importance of underlying deterministic trajectories on wall interactions (\S \ref{sec:DetermineUnderlying}).